Borel Edge Colorings for Finite Dimensional Groups: Degree plus one colorings

 Natural candidates to resolve this question are the free groups with their usual generating sets.
 It follows from the results in \cite{M15} that the Schreier graphs of these marked groups do not necessarily admit Borel pefect matchings, ruling out Borel degree-edge colorings, but not much else seems to be known.
 (See Problem 5.37 in \cite{KM}.)

 It is also unclear whether the presence of a group action is necessary:

 \begin{prob} Let $G$ be a locally finite $d$-regular Borel graph with $\asi_B(G) = 1$.
 Is $\chi_B'(G) \leq d+1$? \end{prob}

 It may be necessary to add an assumption of bipartite-ness to get an affirmative answer to this problem as a replacement to Theorem \ref{th:d+1}'s prohibition of odd-order generators.
-This restricted version of the problem still seems to be open.
-Note that by Theorem \ref{th:category}, an affirmative answer to Problem \ref{prob:nogroup} would imply that Vizing's theorem holds in complete generality in the Baire measurable setting.
+This restricted version of the problem still seems to be open.\footnote{Addendum: While this paper was under review, an affirmative answer in the bipartite case was indeed found by Matthew Bowen and the author.} Note that by Theorem \ref{th:category}, an affirmative answer to Problem \ref{prob:nogroup} would imply that Vizing's theorem holds in complete generality in the Baire measurable setting.

 Given Theorem \ref{th:d+1}, one way to make progress on Problem \ref{prob:nogroup} in the case where $d$ is even would be to find so-called \textit{Schreier decorations} of $G$ which are Borel.
 These are orientations of the edges of $G$ along with edge colorings so that each vertex ends up with exactly one in and one out edge of each color, and so they essentially realize $G$ as the Schreier graph of some not-necessarily free group action.
 Some recent progress has been made in this area: See \cite{T21}, \cite{BHT}.
 Even more generally, it would be useful to simply find Borel ways of decomposing $G$ into graphs of max degree $2$.